Matrix Decomposition and Applications: Partial, Complete, and Rook Pivoting

 \subsection{Rook Pivoting}

-The \textit{rook pivoting} provides an alternative to the partial and complete pivoting.
-Instead of choosing the larges value in $|\bU_{k:n,k:n}|$ in the $k$-th step, it searches for an element of $\bU_{k:n,k:n}$ that is \textit{maximal in both its row and column}.
-Apparently, the rook pivoting is not unique such that we could find many entries that satisfy the criteria.
-For example, for a submatrix $\bU_{k:n,k:n}$ as follows
+\textit{Rook pivoting} provides an alternative to partial and complete pivoting strategies.
+Instead of selecting the largest absolute value in $|\bU_{k:n,k:n}|$ at the $k$-th step, it identifies an element that is \textit{maximal in both its row and column} within that submatrix.
+This method is non-unique; multiple elements may satisfy the criteria.
+For instance, consider the following submatrix:

-where the $7$ will be chosen by complete pivoting.
-And one of $5, 4, 7$ will be identified as a rook pivot.
+In this case, complete pivoting would select the element $7$.
+In contrast, rook pivoting could select any of the entries $5, 4,$ or $7$, since each of these values is the maximum in both its respective row and column.